Pylons/pyramid/docs/narr/introduction.rst

   probably the framework itself: the machinery that sends a request to the appropriate view, according to the Django URL configuration.

-:mod:`repoze.bfg` uses the same non-MVC terminology as Django (as opposed to Rails or Pylons) in this respect.

-The skeleton code generator of :mod:`repoze.bfg` generates a directory layout very simliar to the directory layout suggested by the `Django Book <http://www.djangobook.com/>`_ .
-Additionally, as suggested above, the concepts of :term:`view`, :term:`model` and :term:`template` are used by :mod:`repoze.bfg` as they would be by Django.
+:mod:`repoze.bfg` uses terminology similar to Django.
+The skeleton code generator of :mod:`repoze.bfg` generates a directory layout very simliar to the directory layout suggested by the `Django Book

-To learn more about the concepts used by :mod:`repoze.bfg`, visit the :ref:`glossary` for a listing of definitions.
+<http://www.djangobook.com/>`_ .
+Additionally, as suggested above,
+the concepts of :term:`view`, :term:`model` and :term:`template` are
+used by :mod:`repoze.bfg` as they would be by Django.

 Differences from Other Frameworks
 ---------------------------------